Atlas Air Flight 3591: Flight crew training issues

 Blakely underwent remedial training the next day on November 1, this time with satisfactory results.
 The day after, he had his 767 checkride, and received his type rating on the aircraft two days later.
 Despite Blakely's improvements, Atlas Air placed him in the pilot proficiency watch program (PWP) due to his training issues.

 First officer Aska had also experienced training difficulties with Atlas Air, more so than Blakely.
-He had also recorded training failures with previous employers.
-Another Atlas Air 767 captain who had flown with Aska described him as a "nice guy" and "definitely in the top half of the people I've flown with," though he did not state any issues regarding training.
-Aska's first issues were reported in July 2017, the same month he joined Atlas Air, when he was declined an oral exam for his type rating on the 767 as he needed remediation training.
+According to the NTSB, Aska had been unable to complete pilot training at two other airlines, which he did not disclose on his job applications to Atlas.
+The NTSB found that Aska had a "long history of training performance deficiencies", with a "tendency to respond impulsively and inappropriately when faced with an unexpected event during training scenarios".
+Aska's first issues at Atlas emerged in July 2017, the same month he joined the airline, when he was declined an oral exam for his type rating on the 767 as he needed remediation training.
 Following the training, he passed the oral exam.
 Aska then went through five fixed-base (non-moving) flight simulator sessions, experiencing difficulties with normal procedures, and underwent more remediation training.
 In August, following two full-flight simulator training sessions, Aska's simulator partner complained that he was being "held back."
 Atlas Air ultimately had to restart full-flight simulator training for Aska because no other pilots remained in his training class to partner with him.

 Aska's first checkride on the aircraft ended in failure due to poor crew resource management (CRM) and improper aircraft control.
 His examiner described him as stressed and lacking situational awareness.
 Aska underwent remedial training on September 25 and the next day, he reattempted his checkride successfully, receiving his type rating on the aircraft.

-Investigators concluded that Aska had deliberately concealed his spotty training record when he interviewed with Atlas Air, taking advantage of shortcomings in the FAA pilot records database, which was criticized by the NTSB.
+The NTSB concluded that Aska had been able to conceal his spotty training record because of shortcomings in the FAA pilot records database, and criticized the FAA for failing to upgrade the database earlier.
 A 2010 amendment to the Pilot Record Improvement Act (PRIA) passed after the 2009 crash of Colgan Air Flight 3407 required the FAA to record training failures in the database; however, this provision had not been fully implemented due to privacy concerns and industry opposition, particularly from business aviation operators who objected to the program's stringent record-keeping requirements.
 Atlas Air was also criticized for its reliance on agents rather than flight operations specialists to check the training backgrounds of pilots it hired.
+Atlas Air's director of training said they would not have hired Aska if they had known his full training record.

 The NTSB recommended that pilots of the 767 and the similar Boeing 757 be trained to recognize and recover from inadvertent go-around mode actuation, but also concluded that available data suggested that such an actuation was a "rare and typically benign event."

 In popular culture

-The crash was featured in season 23, episode 9 of the Canadian documentary series Mayday, titled "Delivery to Disaster".
+The crash was featured in season 23 of the Canadian documentary series Mayday, titled "Delivery to Disaster".